Cragbasi/se_project_coffeeshop/README.md

 ## Plan on improving the project

-Add your ideas here :)

-The form needs to be completed: it needs to be made functional by programming it to collect, sort and store the user inputs.
+The form needs to be completed on th Back-end: Basically, it needs to be made functional by programming it to collect, sort and store the user inputs.